runtimeverification/avm-semantics/docs/algo-grant-application.md

 The purpose of the basic symbolic proof suite is to both serve as a sanity-check for the semantics, and to showcase the methodology of constructing specification for simple TEAL programs.
 It is essential for the specification to be clear and concise, and to only mention the state they absolutely must refer to.
 This becomes vital to retain ease of understanding as we scale up to larger proofs.
 **Deliverables**: A substantial suite of concrete unit-tests and symbolic proofs of correctness of TEAL programs.

-4. Case-study phase (4 weeks) Having the complete semantics in place, we will battle-test it to verify a public mainnet-launched smart contract.
-We would like this effort to benefit the community; hence, we will pick a contract deployed by the Algorand Foundation.
-A good candidate is the Governance Rewards contract, which we have previously audited.
+4. Case-study phase (4 weeks) Having the complete semantics in place, we will work on developing an add-on that will leverage the semantics to perform property-based testing of TEAL smart contracts:
+   - Provide a simple Python bindings to supply the semantics with the initial network state and the transaction group
+   - Leverage existing testing frameworks in the Python ecosystem, like `pytest` and Hypothesis, to drive the test generation and execution process
+**Deliverables**:
+    - A prototype command-line tool for describing and checking properties of TEAL smart contracts by testing
+    - Python bindings to enable programmatic interaction with the semantics
-**Deliverables**: A case-study of a real mainnet-launched smart contract verification.
+    - Examples of properties and testing scenarios for a real-world smart contract

 ### Key Milestones: